VladimirAlexiev/soml/owl2soml/README.md

 - The properties referencing `Collection` as domain/range are also migrated to refer to `CollectionInterface`.
   In this case there's only one: `member` has domain `CollectionInterface`.

+With this schema you can have instances of `Collection` and `OrderedCollection` and can make GraphQL queries referencing `collection` and `orderedCollection`.

+However, the generated GraphQL schema also has queries referencing `collectionInterface`, which is confusing and if used, would require breaking changes to your queries if the class hierarchy changes.
+We consider queries like `collectionInterface` to be parasitic and bad practice, so it's better to not use this option.

 By the way, this example shows two more aspects:
 - Since `rdf:List` is referenced as a range but is not defined in SKOS, it is declared as a class with no props.
 - Only the first range of `skos:member` is used (see [Limitations](#limitations))

-With this schema you can have instances of `Collection` and `OrderedCollection` and can make GraphQL queries referencing `collection` and `orderedCollection`.

-However, the generated GraphQL schema also has queries referencing `collectionInterface`, which is confusing and if used, would require breaking changes to your queries if the class hierarchy changes.
-So we consider queries like `collectionInterface` to be parasitic and bad practice.

-Issue PLATFORM-1344 will implement Concrete Superclasses by generating the dual superclass and corresponding interface automatically behind the scenes, and avoiding the parasitic queries.

 ### Properties